timsears/hl/static/markdown/downloads-main.md

 <a name="platform"></a>The Haskell Platform is a self-contained, all-in-one
 installer.
 After download, you will have everything necessary to build Haskell programs against a core set of useful libraries.
+It comes in both minimal versions with tools but no libraries outside of GHC core, or full versions, which include a broader set of globally installed libraries.

 ### What you get